The Probate Department is located in the basement (Room B-7) of the Washington County Courthouse. The clerks can be reached at 503.846.2366.

 If you are requesting a name change for a minor for the purpose of correcting the minor's birth certificate, you may wish to contact the Washington County Health and Human Services/Vital Records before filing a name change with the court.

-A court may order a legal change of sex and enter a judgment indicating the change of sex for a person whose sex has been changed by surgical procedure.
-You will need to contact an attorney familiar with Oregon law to complete the necessary documents for a legal change of sex.
-There are no forms available for a legal change of sex.
+A court may order a legal change of sex and enter a judgment indicating the change of sex for a person whose sex has been changed as indicated in ORS 33.460.
+You may need to contact an attorney familiar with Oregon law to complete the necessary documents for a legal change of sex.
+Washington County does not have forms available for a legal change of sex.

 Go To Top